- Discussion:

 "In A.D.
 190, Pope St. Victor I excommunicated an entire region of churches for refusing to celebrate Easter on its proper date.
 While St. Irenaeus thought this was not prudent, neither he nor anyone else denied that Victor had the authority to do this.
 Indeed, Irenaeus said, “it is a matter of necessity that every Church should agree with this Church [Rome] on account of its preeminent authority” (Against Heresies, 3.3.2)."

 The West and certain Eastern churches claimed to have the correct date of Easter that was delivered from the apostles.
 If this episode of contradictory church tradition proves anything at all, it would only be that it is unreliable as a source of dogma.
-What we are left with is Scripture as our guide in matters of faith and morals.
-Irenaeus did not say that churches should submit to Rome due to it being higher in authority, but come together as that church was reputed for being doctrinally orthodox.
-Consider this introductory excerpt from Philip Schaaf on the translation of Irenaeus's Against Heresies:
+Thus, what we are left with is Scripture alone as our guide in matters of faith and morals.
+Moreover, Irenaeus did not say that churches should submit to Rome due to it being higher in authority, but come together as that church was reputed for being doctrinally orthodox.
+This was but a call for cohesion in belief.
+Consider this introductory excerpt from Philip Schaaf on the translation of Irenaeus' Against Heresies:

 "After the text has been settled, according to the best judgment which can be formed, the work of translation remains; and that is, in this case, a matter of no small difficulty.
 Irenæus, even in the original Greek, is often a very obscure writer.
 At times he expresses himself with remarkable clearness and terseness; but, upon the whole, his style is very involved and prolix.
 And the Latin version adds to these difficulties of the original, by being itself of the most barbarous character.
 In fact, it is often necessary to make a conjectural re-translation of it into Greek, in order to obtain some inkling of what the author wrote.
 Dodwell supposes this Latin version to have been made about the end of the fourth century; but as Tertullian seems to have used it, we must rather place it in the beginning of the third.
 Its author is unknown, but he was certainly little qualified for his task.
 We have endeavoured to give as close and accurate a translation of the work as possible, but there are not a few passages in which a guess can only be made as to the probable meaning."

-Consider translator footnote 3313 from that same version of Irenaeus's Against Heresies:
+Consider translator footnote 3313 from that same version of Irenaeus' Against Heresies:

 "The Latin text of this difficult but important clause is, “Ad hanc enim ecclesiam propter potiorem principalitatem necesse est omnem convenire ecclesiam.”
 Both the text and meaning have here given rise to much discussion.
 It is impossible to say with certainty of what words in the Greek original “potiorem principalitatem” may be the translation.
 We are far from sure that the rendering given above is correct, but we have been unable to think of anything better.
 [A most extraordinary confession.
 It would be hard to find a worse; but take the following from a candid Roman Catholic, which is better and more literal: “For to this Church, on account of more potent principality, it is necessary that every Church (that is, those who are on every side faithful) resort; in which Church ever, by those who are on every side, has been preserved that tradition which is from the apostles.”
 (Berington and Kirk, vol. i. p.
 252.)
 Here it is obvious that the faith was kept at Rome, by those who resort there from all quarters.
 She was a mirror of the Catholic World, owing here orthodoxy to them; not the Sun, dispensing her own light to others, but the glass bringing their rays into a focus.
 See note at end of book iii.]
 A discussion of the subject may be in chap. xii. of Dr. Wordsworth’s St. Hippolytus and the Church of Rome."